Degederon/HouseRulesGuide/README.md

 - Added more detail for certain mod features with illustrations and explanation.

-- Reader Feedback from "Frak".
-See troubleshooting section and watch new YouTube video on how to troubleshoot your custom .json files with this cool utility!

-- Dege's YouTube Channel has over a half a dozen narrated walk-throughs.
-It will help you decide floors to use when customizing your game.

 - I have decided to offer you a chance to be in future video tapings as I perform a walkthrough.
 Want to be a volunteer guest in a future taping?
 Send your request to Demeo@epomd.com.
 We will meet in a private multi-player room and it will take no more than 15-20 minutes.

-- Added Baddies section with some closeups of some classic characters.
-What is your favorite that you would like to see?

-- Refreshed Black Sarcophagus maps with additional floor views.